![]() deutsches Glossar |

 RETARDER

-A trackside braking device used in gravity switching to control cars running down a hump.
+A trackside braking device used in gravity shunting to control cars running down a hump.

 RIGID CROSSING